 Clint and I drove the pickup two or three blocks, then locked in the hubs and checked out low and high range before driving back to the trailer.
 When we left Columbia, Missouri, I knew what the truck would cost me if I decided to buy it, so I took a cashier’s check along just in case.
 I handed it to the seller and he went in to the house to get the paperwork while we loaded the truck on my gooseneck.

 Included in the paperwork was the owner’s manual, the Factory IH build sheet (the truck was shipped from the factory to Eissinger Equipment in Circle, Montana, and delivered to the railhead in Laurel, Montana), the original factory warranty registration card, a copy of the original Montana title, plus an envelope containing every Montana license renewal that had been done by the original owner.
 An hour or so after we arrived in Indianapolis, everything had been taken care of and we pulled back on the road to head home.

 Things went well, until they didn’t

-I really love it when things work like this, but as author and antique tractor expert Roger Welsch would say, hubris was about to rear its ugly head.
+I really love it when things work like this, but as an author and antique tractor expert, Roger Welsch would say, hubris was about to rear its ugly head.
 Some 50 minutes later and 20 miles out of Indianapolis, Clint and I both noticed a vibration developing, so I slowed down and headed up the next exit ramp we came to.